cdua003/street-light-bulbs-/README.md

  7. Optional Extension tasks - Completed
  8. Additional - Set the first streetlight as default selected streetlight after app loaded
  9. Additional - Highlight selected streetlight
+ 10. Additional - Set the font of bulb running hours to be red if its running hours exceeds its max hours

 # Start
  1. Clean solution